bhavya-tech/django-deployment/docs/going-live/gunicorn.md

 # Gunicorn

-Gunicorn is needed to run the server in deployment mode.
+Gunicorn is a Python Web Server Gateway Interface HTTP server.
+It is needed to run the server in deployment mode.

 ## Installing Gunicorn